Autism Assessments

 -

-You do not need a referral to have an autism or ADHD assessment.
-In fact, many, if not most, adults tend to be self-referred!
+No, you do not need a referral for an autism or ADHD assessment with me.
+In fact many, if not most, adults tend to be self-referred!

 -

-Unfortunately, no. To engage in an assessment with me you must be 18 years or older.
+Unfortunately, no. For an assessment with me you must be 18 years or older.

 -